regoyago/Obsidian/computer-science/mathematics/algebra/modular arithmetic/divisibility/diophantine equation.md

-a linear diophantine equation of two variables is an [[equation]] of the form
+a linear diophantine equation of two variables is an [[mathematical equation]] of the form
 $$ax+by=n *$$where $a$,$b$,$n$ are [[integer number]]s and $x$,$y$ are variables
 a solution of * is any couple ($x_0,y_0$)$\in \mathbb{Z} \times \mathbb{Z}$ satisfying $ax_0 + by_0 = n$